brentley/ecsworkshop/README.md

 Visit http://localhost:1313/ to see the site.

 As you save edits to a page, the site will live-reload to show your changes.

+Check out the commands in `buildspec.yml` to see the build/deploy process